I have a name - I have a voice - I matter

 After many ordeals Kasavva freed herself.
 Today she is a working mother of two and a volunteer for MASS

 “My grandparents decided to make me a devadasi.
 At age 8 my Muttu (red & white beads) was tied.
 And when I reached puberty at 11 there was a big ceremony.
-They gave me away to 35-year old man.
+They gave me away to a 35-year old man.
 My parents and grandparents forced me into this for money.
 Soon after I became pregnant and nearly died at child birth.”

 Today Rekha is an independent woman.
 Her daughter is studying at a college